tayganr/purviewlab/modules/module14.md

 A new feature of Purview is Policies, which enables you to secure your data estate from within the Microsoft Purview Governance Portal.
 This feature is in Preview as of July 2022.

-Data access policies can be enforced through Purview on data systems that have been registered for policy.
-This allows Data stewards and owners to grant read, write access to various data stores from within Purview by creating a data access plicy through the Policy Management app in the governance portal.
-This allows data owners to get a single view / modify of all access granted to all systems from a single dashboard.
+Data access policies can be enforced through Purview on data systems that have been registered in Purview for scanning and data use management.
+This feature allows Data stewards and owners to grant read, write access to various data stores from within Purview by creating a data access policy through the Policy Management app in the governance portal, enabling a single dashboard view of all access granted to all systems.

-A policy is a named collection of policy statements.
-When a policy is published to one or more data systems under Purview’s governance, it's then enforced by them.
+A **policy** is a named collection of policy statements.
+When a policy is published to one or more data systems under Purview’s governance, it's then enforced by the system.
 A policy definition includes a policy name, description, and a list of one or more policy statements.

 ## :thinking: Prerequisites